ButchLab/Butchweb/README.md

 Butchweb company profile website with only landing page inside, hosted on [Github pages](https://butchlab.github.io/Butchweb/) (currently).

-Thanks to shards and the license🔥
+Thanks to shards and the license.